 Background

-Nowadays, we are in an era that kinds of antibiotics were widely used in clinical, livestock farms, aquaculture and other fields for disease treatment, prophylaxis or growth promoters [1,2].
-Most antibiotics cannot be completely absorbed by humans and animals after intake, of which nearly 25 – 75% was discharged via urine and feces [3].
-The antibiotic residues could then enter into the environment and pose potential risk to the ecological microbes and even human health [1].
-A growing amount of studies suggested that irrational usage and residues of antibiotics possessed long-term selection pressure on microbes and could induce antibiotic resistant bacteria (ARB) and antibiotic resistance genes (ARGs) [7-10].
+Nowadays, we are in an era where antibiotics were widely used in clinic, livestock farms, aquaculture and other fields for disease treatment, prophylaxis and growth promoters [1,2].
+Most antibiotics cannot be completely absorbed by humans and animals after intake, of which nearly 25 – 75% were discharged via urine and feces [3].
+The antibiotic residues could then enter into the environment and pose a potential risk to ecological microbes and even human health [1].
+A growing amount of studies suggested that irrational use and residues of antibiotics possessed long-term selecctive pressure on microbes and could induce the spread of antibiotic resistant bacteria (ARB) and antibiotic resistance genes (ARGs) [7-10].
 Especially for antibiotics such amoxicillin and erythromycin which could be used both in agriculture and clinic, the abuse of them in animals would cause more serious situation.
 Once bacteria developed resistance to them, it might lead to the failure of infection treatment [4-6].

 ARG was firstly proposed as an emerging environmental contaminant in 2006 and attracted growing global concern of environments and public health [11].
-The emergency of antibiotic resistance or the multidrug-resistant bacteria can result in the failure of infectious diseases treatment [12].
-For recent years, due to the potential risk of ARGs in environment, previous studies have been performed to assess the prevalence of various ARGs in livestock farms and aquaculture [13], clinical environment [14], wastewater treatment plants [15], surface water all over the world including Germany and Australia [16], Europe [8] and China [17-20] reservoirs [21] and even the outflow of drinking water treatment plants [20].
-Therefore, it is obvious that aquatic environment plays a crucial role in the prevalence of antibiotic resistance and gradually become a reservoir of ARGs.
-The aquatic environments played critical roles in the regional and global transmission of ARGs and could serve as an important reservoir of them.
+In recent years, due to the potential risk of ARGs in environment, numerous studies have been performed to assess the prevalence of various ARGs in livestock farms and aquaculture [12], clinical environment [13, 14], wastewater treatment plants [15], reservoirs [16] and even the outflow of drinking water treatment plants [17], surface water all over the world including Germany and Australia [18], Europe [8] and China [19-21].
+Therefore, it is obvious that the aquatic environments played critical roles in the regional and global transmission of ARGs and could serve as an important reservoir of them.

 Noteworthily, studies related to the survey of ARGs in drinking water source were not frequently reported.
 Drinking water usually originated from the surface water like rivers and lakes reservoirs which could be easily impacted by anthropogenic activities such as livestock and poultry breeding, agricultural and wastewater discharge [22].
-The reservoirs, often acting as main and important drinking water sources relied on exogenous source, most of them are located in the areas with little human activities [23].
-Due to the riverine inputs in source water reservoir, the spread and accumulation of ARGs to increase more serious ecological risk could be caused by some elements, such as some microorganism with antibiotic resistance in raw water [24].
-Taken together, it is imperative to investigate the prevalence and distribution of ARGs and assess risk in the headwaters area of reservoir to guarantee safety of drinking water supply.
+In contract, most of the reservoirs, often acting as main and important drinking water sources relied on an exogenous source, are located in areas with little human activities [23].
+Due to the riverine input in source water reservoir, the spread and accumulation of ARGs to increase more serious ecological risk could be caused by some elements, such as some microorganism with antibiotic resistance in raw water [24].
+Taken together, it is imperative to investigate the prevalence and distribution of ARGs and assess risk in the headwaters area of the reservoir to guarantee the safety of drinking water supply.